 Get to know your furry, uninvited guests.

-Roof rats Rattus rattus are smaller in size and tend to be more slender compared to Norway rats.
+Roof rats (Rattus rattus) are smaller in size and tend to be more slender compared to Norway rats.
 Roof rats tend to have longer tails that reach up to and over their heads.
-These rats are also called the gray-bellied rat, white-bellied rat, black rat and ship rat.
+These rats are also called gray-bellied rats, white-bellied rats, black rats, and ship rats.

 How do I identify a roof rat?

 Often mistaken for common house mice, roof rats have pointed noses and large ears.
 However, what sets roof rats apart from mice is their proportionately large heads and feet compared to their bodies.

 - Large ears and eyes, pointed nose